 - Earth (Right Top Point) is symbolic of stability and physical endurance.
 Its color is green.

 - Air (Right Bottom Point) relates to intelligence, divination, imagination, and art.
 Its color is yellow.

-- Water (Left Top Point) is a symbol for emotion, purification, peace, love, psychic awareness.
+- Water (Left Top Point) symbolizes emotion, purification, peace, love, and psychic awareness.
 Its color is blue.

-- Spirit (Top Point) – Refers to deities and the divine, as well as the source of power.
+- Spirit (Top Point) – Refers to deities, the divine, and the source of power.
 Its color is purple.

 Using the Pentagram in Spells

 Due to the amount of power the points of the pentagram symbolize, it is present in many magical rituals.
 It can accompany the magic circles that were mentioned in a previous article and can also stand alone.
-Often, it is connected to group magic as to the concept of a practitioner taking their place at each point of the pentagram.
+Often, it is connected to coven magic, with the witches taking their place at each point of the pentagram.
 A pentacle is usually placed on the altar to symbolize the element of earth.
 Witches place their sacred items upon it when cleansing, consecrating, purifying, or charging them.

 Making Your Own Pentagrams

-Also, many practitioners of magick and witchcraft choose to craft their own pentacles and also customise them with various carvings and decorative features.
-This is entirely up to personal preference and it doesn’t matter what someone else does to their pentacle as yours should just be whatever you feel comfortable with.
-As with so many aspects of magic, only you can decide what the best thing for you is.
+Many practitioners of magic and witchcraft choose to craft their own pentacles and customize them with various carvings and decorative features.
+This is entirely up to personal preference, and it doesn’t matter what someone else does to their pentagram, as yours should be whatever you feel comfortable with.
+As with so many aspects of magic, only you can decide the best thing for you.

 Wearing the Pentagram

-Often, people choose to wear these pentagrams around their necks as a symbol of their interest in the occult, however this practice has been somewhat sullied by the idea of mainstream youth wearing them as they believe it makes them seem cool to be in touch with what they see as the occult.
+Often, people wear pentagrams around their necks as a symbol of protection; however, this practice has been somewhat sullied by the idea of mainstream youth wearing them as they believe it makes them seem cool to be in touch with what they see as the occult.